7 Reasons Why Kangaroo Island Should Be Your Next Holiday Destination

 As Australia’s third largest island, KI is 155km in length and around 55km at its widest point.
 There is a sealed road in a loop around the island, which will get you to the main tourist attractions.
 However, you will find that the island offers much more than just the main attractions.
 10 minutes along an unsealed road will often lead to an untouched beach or lookout.

 There is so much to see and do whilst on Kangaroo Island.
 Due to that fact, we took our own vehicle over but you can easily rent one there if required!
 We had planned a 7 day trip, but we loved it so much that we found ourselves wishing we had more time.
 So, we would recommend a minimum of 10 days to really explore the island, but you could definitely stay longer.
+If you only have a short amount of time, we highly recommend a two day tour, as the local guides will be able to get you around to so many of the local attractions.

 2. The wildlife is incredibly abundant